lowRISC/opentitan/hw/ip/lc_ctrl/README.md

 # Programmer's Guide

-The register layout and offsets shown in the [register table]{{< relref "#register-table" >}} below are identical for both the CSR and JTAG TAP interfaces.
+The register layout and offsets shown in the [register table]#register-table below are identical for both the CSR and JTAG TAP interfaces.
 Hence the following programming sequence applies to both SW running on the device and SW running on the test appliance that accesses life cycle through the TAP.

 1. In order to perform a life cycle transition, SW should first check whether the life cycle controller has successfully initialized and is ready to accept a transition command by making sure that the {{< regref "STATUS.READY" >}} bit is set to 1, and that all other status and error bits in {{< regref "STATUS" >}} are set to 0.